 Trace Explorer

-Trace Explorer aggregates traceroutes to many popular websites and makes them searchable, allowing you to discover which web sites are hosted near each other, at a particular ISP, or behind a specific router.
+Trace Explorer aggregates traceroutes to hundreds of thousands of popular websites and makes the result searchable, allowing you to discover which web sites are hosted near each other, at a particular ISP, or behind a specific router.

 To get started, type in the domain name of a web site or ISP: